All guides

 At its core, the Jobs-to-be-Done (JTBD) Framework postulates that people "hire" products or services to accomplish specific tasks or "jobs."
 By focusing on these jobs, businesses can better comprehend what customers are trying to achieve and, more importantly, why.

 Jobs-to-be-Done should be seen more as a mindset than a systematic framework.
 It’s a way of thinking that orients your mindset on customers, jobs, and desired outcomes.
 This mindset should be embraced by the entire team to prioritize customer needs and establish common understanding of the target audience.
+Below are key takeaways:

-A brief history on the JTBD Framework
+A Brief History on the JTBD Framework

 “People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole!”